joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

     { _invoke: [Function: invoke] }
 ```

-Hmm, { _invoke: [Function: invoke] } is *definitely* not as obvious as the simple object that we got when yeilding `take`.
-In fact, this is a problem.
+Hmm, `{ _invoke: [Function: invoke] }` is *definitely* not as obvious as the simple object that we got when yeilding `take`.

+This is a problem.
 Luckily it's one that redux-saga has saolved in a nice way with another effect called `call`.
 Like `take`, the `call` method returns and easily testable object, and redux-saga makes sure that the call goes through.

 Let's update the saga to use `call`: